TejasViswa/PIC10B_Disc1B_Disc2B/Week_5/Miscellaneous_Concepts.md

 ## Returning const references

 ### Why return const references?
-You want to return a const reference when you return a property of an object or a variable, that you do not want to be modified outside of it.
+You want to return a const reference when you return a member variable of an object, that you do not want to be modified outside of it.
+(It is also applicable to free functions)
 For example: when your object has a name, you can write the following method:
 ```c++
 const std::string& get_name(){ return name; };
 ```